An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 How to Audit On-Page Elements

 1. Evaluate the key landing pages for on-page issues manually.
-If you have built your site on WordPress, some plugins act as an on-page SEO checker, making it easy for newer SEOs to see what to target, often with color-coding or prioritizing areas to target.
-Although, assessing whether a keyword is present in H1 or H2 headings or the meta description across hundreds or even thousands of pages would soon prove too cumbersome.
+If you've built your site on WordPress, some plugins act as an on-page SEO checker, making it easy for newer SEOs to see what to target.
+However, assessing whether a keyword is present in H1 or H2 headings or the meta description across hundreds or even thousands of pages would soon prove too cumbersome.
 That’s why, seoClarity offers a better option to do this at scale.

 2. Crawl your content to find pages on the site featuring specific words or phrases.
-By doing so, you will identify common problems on pages (wrong keywords or phrases featured in headings, for example).
+By doing so, you'll identify common problems on pages (wrong keywords or phrases featured in headings, for example).
 Or audit your content at a granular level.

 But you can use this capability to do so much more.

-Let’s say that you want to find all pages with video on them to audit their on-page optimization.
-Simply look for instances of words such as “video,” “YouTube” or “short clip” to access every page featuring a video.
+Let’s say you want to find all pages with video on them to audit their on-page optimization.
+Simply look for instances of words such as “video,” “YouTube,” or “short clip” to access every page featuring a video.

 Recommended Reading: Finding Additional Content: Narrow in on Specific Site Features